Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/isp.md

 - `.withCount(i: number)`{: .language-javascript }: Sets the stacks count to the provided value
 - `.getCount()`{: .language-javascript }: Returns the stack's count
 - `.getJsonStack()`{: .language-javascript }: Returns a json object representing the item stack
-- `.getModifiersOfType(type: string)`{: .language-javascript }: Returns a list of json objects which represent the applied modifiers with the given type
+- `.getModifiersOfType(type: String)`{: .language-javascript }: Returns a list of json objects which represent the applied modifiers with the given type
 - `.toJson()`{: .language-javascript }: Returns the json representation of the ISP
 - `.asCanonClass()`{: .language-javascript }: Returns the ISP as an `ItemStackProvider` object, TFC's canonical class for this data
 - `.dependsOnInput()`{: .language-javascript }: Returns true if any of the applied modifiers is dependent on the recipe's input